Improving Health Home Capacity to Serve Homeless Clients

 - Developed pre- and post-training surveys to assess a baseline understanding of supportive housing and the level of usefulness of CSH’s training curriculum (of which 75% of participants completed the post-training surveys and 98% of those surveyed found the trainings useful for their work);

 - Delivered webinars on emerging best practices in housing and health home care coordination; and

-- Published an article “Bringing Housing to Scale: A Study on the Housing Needs of Bronx Frequent Users,” in Behavioral Health News’ summer 2014 edition, a quarterly publication that reaches 160,000 readers across the country.
+- Published an article, “Bringing Housing to Scale: A Study on the Housing Needs of Bronx Frequent Users,” in Behavioral Health News, a publication that reaches 160,000 readers across the country.

 CSH initially planned to convene in-person follow-up training sessions as an opportunity for health home and supportive housing providers to share best practices that have been implemented since the initial trainings.
 However, unforeseen challenges, such as coordination issues among State agencies, led CSH to convene follow-up webinars instead.
 By conducting webinars rather than in-person trainings, CSH was able to reach a wider audience of new stakeholders.

 Co-Funding and Additional Funds Leveraged: CSH leveraged NYSHealth’s support for this project to secure funding from NYC Health + Hospitals for additional training sessions ($24,000).
 In addition, of the 10 health home providers that were awarded funding in 2014 through the New York State Medicaid Redesign Team’s Supportive Housing Health Home Pilot Project ($4 million total; up to $400,000 per organization), 8 had participated in CSH’s trainings.